john-cd/rust_howto/bk/src/code_organization/modules.md

 - Modules (and items within) are private by default.
 Use the `pub` keyword - see [[visibility | visibility rules]].
 - It is possible (but confusing) to override the name and path of the file where a module is stored, using the [path attribute](https://doc.rust-lang.org/reference/items/modules.html#the-path-attribute)⮳.

-## Access Items in your Modules via Paths {#paths}
+## Access Items Within Modules via Paths {#paths}

-Paths let you access items (like functions, structs, enums, modules, etc.) within your Rust code, when those items are defined in different modules.
-Paths consist of a sequence of one or more segments separated by `::`, where each segment is an item (often a module) or a keyword like `super`, `self`, or `crate`:
+Paths let you use items (like functions, structs, enums, modules, etc.) within your Rust code, when those items are defined in different modules.
+Paths consist of a sequence of one or more segments separated by `::`, where each segment is an item (often a module), an alias, or a keyword like `super`, `self`, or `crate`:

 ```rust,noplayground
 a_module                          // Path to a module.